HTTPArchive/httparchive.org/docs/guided_tour_summary_pages.md

 ```
 ![example results](./images/guided_tour_summary_pages-count.jpg)

 Next let's calculate the average number of requests per page across all 1.3 million pages.
-In the table example showed earlier, the `reqTotal` column contained the total number of requests on the page and Google's homepage had 18 requests.
+In the table example shown earlier, the `reqTotal` column contained the total number of requests on the page and Google's homepage had 18 requests.
 In order to calculate the average, we'll use SQL's [AVG()](https://cloud.google.com/bigquery/docs/reference/standard-sql/functions-and-operators#avg) function.

 ```
 SELECT COUNT(*) pages,